-InfraRed is committed to achieving its strategic objectives by behaving responsibly and upholding high standards of business ethics as an employer, as an investor and as an international corporate citizen, including (i) detecting and preventing any form of modern slavery (including the following offences: slavery, servitude and forced or compulsory labour; and human trafficking) in its business and investment activities and supply chain, through the implementation and enforcement of appropriate systems and controls and (ii) ensuring transparency in its approach to inhibiting modern slavery in its business and throughout its supply chains.
-InfraRed carefully considers its actions and how others may be affected and ensures that InfraRed's values and ethics are integrated into its formal business policies, practices and action plans.
-There is also commitment to taking appropriate remedial action as necessary (see section 5).
+InfraRed is committed to achieving its strategic objectives by behaving responsibly and upholding high standards of business conduct as an employer, as an investor and as an international corporate citizen, including (i) detecting and preventing any form of modern slavery (including the following offences: slavery, servitude and forced or compulsory labour; and human trafficking) in its business and investment activities and supply chains, through the implementation of appropriate systems and controls and (ii) ensuring transparency in its approach to inhibiting modern slavery in its business and throughout its supply chains.
+InfraRed carefully considers its actions and how others may be affected and ensures that InfraRed's values and ethics are integrated into its formal business policies, practices, and action plans.
+InfraRed is also committed to taking appropriate remedial action as necessary (see section 5).